Would you like to see what we have written on a subject? Use the search below.

 Of Jesus

 We often think of Jesus as being the perfect expression of God [which He was] and so the perfect expression of every virtue.
-We admire His compassion, His courage, His patience, His love, etc. Many times, through, we do not think of Jesus’ perfect faith in God.
+We admire His compassion, His courage, His patience, His love, etc. Many times, though, we do not think of Jesus’ perfect faith in God.

-The Duel Nature Of Christ
+The Dual Nature Of Christ

 Have this attitude in yourselves which was also in Christ Jesus, who, although He existed in the form of God, did not regard equality with God a thing to be grasped, but emptied Himself, taking the form of a bond-servant, and being made in the likeness of men.
 Phil 2:5-7, NASB